gwdistsys18/dist-sys-practice/Technical Report.md

 "Distributed Systems", "Distributed Computing", "Distributed Algorithms".
 So what is the specific meaning of "distributied" here?
 In a narrow sense, it means that multiple PCs are geographically distributed in different places.

 ## Distributed Systems
-_Distributed system_: A group of computers (called nodes) that can run independently.
+__Distributed system__: A group of computers (called nodes) that can run independently.
 Each node uses a computer network for information transfer to achieve a common "target or task."

-Distributed program: A computer program that runs on a distributed system.
+__Distributed program__: A computer program that runs on a distributed system.

-Distributed Computing: Use distributed system solutions to compute problems.
+__Distributed Computing__: Use distributed system solutions to compute problems.
 In distributed computing, a problem is refined into multiple tasks, each of which can be done by one or more computers.

-Distinguish distributed computing  parallel computing: the commonality is that large tasks are divided into small tasks.
+Distinguish distributed computing  parallel computing: The commonality is that large tasks are divided into small tasks.

-Differences:
+__Differences__:
 Distributed computing: Based on multiple PCs, each PC completes a different part of the same task.
 The task is decomposed and the smaller tasks are independent of each other.
 The results between the nodes hardly affect each other, and the real-time requirements are not very high.
 Parallel computing: Based on the same PC, use the multicore of the CPU to accomplish a task together.

 1. Distributed Operating System